coruus/C414Legend-547072/README.markdown

 # C414Legend-547072, or HamburgPort

-An elliptic curve over the prime field Fq(2^414-17) with cofactor h=4, and twist cofactor h'=h.
+An elliptic curve over the prime field `Fq(2^414-17)` with cofactor `h=4`, and twist cofactor `h'=h`.
 It has (perhaps) minimal values for Montgomery form `A` and Bernstein-Lange-Edwards (`a=-1`) form `d0`.

-Please call this curve (isogeny class) C414Legend-547072.

 No safety conditions from [SafeCurves][safecurves] yet verified besides twist-security.

+Please call this isogeny class *C414Legend-547072*, and specify the map used from the twisted BLE form.
+(You will likely want to actually use the twist, which has positive trace, and for which `d0=-547072`, as Robert Ransom has pointed out.)

 Many thanks to Robert Ransom for his help and advice.
 As Michael Hamburg has pointed out, this curve was likely already [found][silent], but not published, by djb.
+Michael Hamburg also found this curve earlier, but also did not publish it.
+(Private communication.)

 The curve parameters: